arnxun/design-pattern/README.md

-# design-pattern
+# docs-learning
-learning design pattern
+learning something new